jbiblio/sensors/README.md

 - Mosquitto: http://localhost:1883

 Adjust the host name or IP address to your needs.
 For example, the Tasmota devices pushes to mosquitto directly and must be configured for its host and port.

+# TODOs
+- Import more values from Vaillant
+- Integrate weather sensors (Ecowitt)